homerours/cordova-music-controls-plugin/README.md

 ```

 ##Quirks
-* Currently you need to subscribe again after an action has fired.
+* Currently you need to subscribe again everytime an action has fired.
+* Cordova 5.0 or higher is required for Windows support.
+* Windows currently only supports locally stored covers.
 * This plugin is still under development which means that it's not yet "production ready".